github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    m.display
    ```

-1. Commit the file to your repository.
+1. If you created the file locally, make sure you commit and push the file to your repository on {% data variables.product.prodname_dotcom %}.

 ## Step 2.2.
 Clone the repository